Chiropractic is natural, effective and drug free.

 In 2008, as a final year chiropractic intern, he formed part of small team that treated patients in the Pilbara (Paraburdoo, Tom Price and Jigalong).
 He has been in private practice since 2009 and has served throughout Perth metro (Murdoch University, Armadale, Kinross, Subiaco and Wembley) and in the southwest (Narrogin, Busselton, Margaret River Masters Surf Comp, Nannup, Pemberton and Northcliffe).

 Previously, Dr. Peter has taught and examined students at Murdoch University (as a Laboratory Instructor to 1st year chiropractic, exercise physiology and sports science students, an examiner of 4th and 5th year chiropractic interns and as an examiner to international chiropractors sitting Western Australian Chiropractic Board examinations (for Australian registration).
-He has been an Outreach Clinic Supervisor at Palmerston Farm (alcohol and drug rehabilitation centre).
-Currently, he is still serving as a Clinical Supervisor to final year interns at the Murdoch University Chiropractic Clinic (MUCC) and has done continually since December 2011.
+He has also been an Outreach Clinic Supervisor at Palmerston Farm (alcohol and drug rehabilitation centre) and has proudly served as a Clinical Supervisor to final year interns at the Murdoch University Chiropractic Clinic (MUCC) over an 8 year period.

 Dr. Peter utilises evidence-based recommendations alongside a variety of chiropractic adjusting/muscle techniques.
 The adjusting techniques range from traditional HVLA (high velocity low amplitude producing a "cracking sound") to the mechanically assisted table ("big bang- loud but mainly gentle") to a handheld instrument assisted adjustment (considered mainly low force producing a "clicking" sound).
 Mobilisations and soft tissue techniques are also incorporated solely or as part of the overall treatment plan and will be discussed prior to being implemented with any patient.